 You might well think that the look and feel of your web design is the single most important aspect of your new website.
-And indeed it is very important because it provides the look and feel that visitors will actually see and use.
-But it's nowhere near as important as choosing the right hosting package for your website.
+And indeed it is very important because it provides the look and feel that visitors will associate with your company.
+But actually it's nowhere near as important as choosing the right hosting package for your website.
 Why?
 Because if you choose the wrong package nobody will actually be able see "the look" or use "the feel" of your website.

 The obvious result of choosing a poor hosting package for your website is that it will be slow to respond for your visitors, or even unavailable, which is the last thing you want.
 But there's an even bigger problem..
 It's not just human visitors who will have to wait for your site to appear, the search engine bots will not hang around waiting for your website to respond to their requests during a crawl of your website, so at the very least you are risking a poor listing in the search results.